 - Microwaved pumpkin spice oatmeal: Pair with fruit and hard-boiled egg.

 - Whole-grain pita pizza: Add a side salad.

 - Stir fry: Try grilling steak, chicken or tofu with frozen vegetables and brown rice.

 - Leftover pasta: Mix leftover tuna, vegetables and light mayo for a cold pasta salad.

 - Frozen meal: Look for one that includes whole grains and has 600 mg of sodium or less.
 Add extra vegetables and perhaps yogurt on the side.

 - Lighter fare: Mix-and-match tuna or hummus, a few whole-grain crackers, fruit and veggie sticks, and pair with a glass of milk.

 Remember, the key is to balance your meal by including at least three of the five food groups.
-Also, make it a point to include a variety of fruits and vegetables in order to reach the five to nine recommended servings per day.
+Also, make it a point to include a variety of fruits and vegetables to reach the five to nine recommended servings per day.
 Healthy eating doesn’t need to be difficult or time-consuming.
-Think about what’s in your pantry — the first step might start with healthier grocery shopping.Kristi Wempen is a registered dietitian nutritionist at Mayo Clinic Health System in Mankato.
+Think about what’s in your pantry.
+The first step might start with healthier grocery shopping.Kristi Wempen is a registered dietitian-nutritionist in Mankato, Minnesota.